satori-stan/CarND-Behavioral-Cloning-P3/writeup.md

 ```sh
 python clone.py data_folder/ model_name
 ```
 The first parameter is the folder where a driving_log.csv file and IMG folders can be found.
 These files are the usual output of a training session of the provided simulator.
 The second parameter is the name with which the model will be saved.
 A third, named, parameter is available `--keep_one_in` that allows skipping some lines from the driving log to speed learning up.
-A last named parameter `--base_model` can be used to provide an existing model for finetuning.
+A last named parameter `--base_model` can be used to provide an existing model for fine-tuning.

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh